-- ?
-Please read the entire instruction manual before attempting installation. - ?
-Insurance, Local and/or State regulatory codes may contain additional or more stringent requirements than those contained in this manual.
-Installation must conform to these codes2 and any other authority having jurisdiction. - ?
+Note: Please read the entire instruction manual before attempting installation.

+Insurance and local or state regulatory codes may contain additional or more stringent requirements than those contained in this manual.
+Installation must conform to these codes and any other authority having jurisdiction.
 Appropriate sections of NEC should be consulted and followed.